Want named threads API

 Linux/BSDs and Solaris 11.3 provide pthread_setname_np() /pthread_getname_np() .

 Some applications, for example, firefox, rely on this functionality.

-Updated by Jason King over 2 years ago
+Updated by Jason King almost 3 years ago

 - Assignee set to Jason King